We elaborate our sausages since 1870

 In Guardiola de Berga there was an inn named Cal Frare.
 Its owner had financial problems, reason why his brother-in-law, Esteve Noguera Forgas, bought him the building.
 Esteve, maker of sausages from Barcelona, and his wife, Concepció Rovira Vilarosal, bought Cal Frare in equal parts for a price of 37,333 pesetas and 32 cents.
 They turned the building into a sausage-making workroom, with the slaughterhouse area in the basement, handling and elaboration on the first floor and drying rooms on the upper floors.

-Casa Noguera received the title of “Purveyor to the Royal Household”, as they already enjoyed a well-deserved reputation.
-Esteban Noguera had bought a shop on No. 9 of Plaza Nueva in Barcelona, right next to the Barcelona cathedral, and used it as a delicatessen and workplace.
-King Alfonos XII used to get his cured pork sausages bought there.
-The Queen regent Maria Cristina granted the title of suppliers of the Royal House to Esteban Noguera Forgas the 29th of May 1884.
+Casa Noguera receives de title of “Supplier of the Royal House”, enjoying already a well-deserved reputation.
+Esteban Noguera had bought a store in No. 9 of Plaza Nueva in Barcelona, next to Barcelona’s Cathedral and used it as a charcuterie.
+King Alfonso XII made the sausages be bought there.
+The queen regent Maria Cristina was the one who granted on May 29, 1884, the title of suppliers of the Royal House to Don Esteban Noguera Forgas.

 1938: Ramona Noguera takes charge of the business

 In the middle of the Spanish civil war, the Plaza Nueva was bombed the 18th of March 1938 in which the then owner Joan Noguera died, and the shop was completely destroyed.
-His sister, Ramona Noguera who was married to Esteban Aragonès, took charge of the business opening the workshop in Viladomat St, no. 50 in Barcelona, and as a result of this marriage, their sons Joan, Rafael and Ramón where born who would continue the business.
+His sister, Ramona Noguera who was married to Joan Aragonès Carreras, took charge of the business opening the workshop in Viladomat St, no. 50 in Barcelona, and as a result of this marriage, their sons Joan, Rafael and Ramón where born who would continue the business.

 In the post-war era, they grew up as delicatessen dealers and ended up having up to 15 self-owned shops where to sell their products.